mixxxdj/manual/source/chapters/advanced_topics.rst

 There are also some advanced options in the Midi Wizard you may need to use:

-* Soft Takeover: Use this option for knobs or sliders to avoid sudden jumps in value when the knob in the term:`GUI` doesn't match the physical knob.
+* Soft Takeover: Use this option for knobs or sliders to avoid sudden jumps in value when the knob in the :term:`GUI` doesn't match the physical knob.
 If you select this option, you won't be able to perform super-fast motions as easily.
   (Recommended off)
 * Invert: Use this option for controls that you want to work backwards from how they were detected.
 * Switch Mode: Use this option on controllers that have controls that act like switches and emit one value on the first press, and a different value on the